jeeteshchattraband/Word-Guess-Interactive-Gaming-App/README.md

-# Angular Hangman Game#
+# Word Guess Interactive Gaming Application

+Created By : Jeetesh Chattraband

 ----------

-The Hangman word-guessing game hits a nice sweet spot when learning a new computer language.
+Word Guess Interactive Gaming Application hits a nice sweet spot when learning a new computer language.
 Not as trivial as "Hello World" but not overly difficult to implement.

-This version of Hangman was written utilizing the [Typescript](https://www.typescriptlang.org/) language and the [Angular](https://angular.io/) framework.
+This version of  Word Guess Interactive Game was written utilizing the [Typescript](https://www.typescriptlang.org/) language and the [Angular](https://angular.io/) framework.
 For this release, Typescript is at version 3.2.4 and Angular is at version 7.2.6.

 ![window view](https://github.com/ROpsal/ng2-hangman/blob/master/images/window.png)